 Wireless switch kits are my favorite switch option for garbage disposals.
+They are also called remote switches since they are operated remotely.
 They are easy to use, and there is zero chance of getting an electric shock!

 They are comparatively new to the market.
 So far air switches were the favorite but they are less convenient when compared to wireless switches.

-Here are the best wireless switch kits you can buy for your garbage disposal.
+Here are the best wireless remote switch kits you can buy for your garbage disposal.

 1. Didikit wireless switch kit